 NCI-N87 gastric epithelial cell line was obtained from the ATCC and cultured in 1:1 Dulbecco's Modified Eagle's Medium (DMEM) and Ham's F-12 Nutrient Mixture with L- glutamine (Corning #10090, Corning, NY, USA) supplemented with 10% FBS (Invitrogen, Waltham, MA, USA) and 1% v/v Anti-/Anti- (Gibco, Carlsbad, CA, USA).
 Cell cultures were grown and expanded at 37 C with 5% CO2 prior to experimentation.

-Co-culture of H. pylori 26695 and H. pylori 26695 cagE- with human NCI-N87 cells
+Co-culture of WT H. pylori 26695 and cag- H. pylori 26695 with human NCI-N87 cells

-N87 cells were seeded in 24-well plates at a cell density of 1x106 cells/well 24 h prior to co-culture with H. pylori 26695 and H. pylori 26695 cagE-.
+N87 cells were seeded in 24-well plates at a cell density of 1x106 cells/well 24 h prior to co-culture with WT H. pylori 26695 and cag- H. pylori 26695.
 Cells were co-cultured at 50:1 bacteria to cell ratio for 2 h, 4 h, and 24 h in triplicate in cell media supplemented with 1% v/v cholesterol.

 DNA and RNA extraction

 DNA and RNA were extracted at each time point from cells using the AllPrep DNA/RNA Mini Kit (Qiagen, Cat #80204, Valencia, CA, USA).
 Total RNA was quantified using the NanoDrop 2000 spectrophotometer, treated in solution with DNase I from the Qiagen RNeasy kit (Qiagen, Valencia, CA, USA), quantified, and stored at -80 C for transcriptome analysis.
-DNA and RNA from the gastric samples were extracted using the Qiagen DNA Mini kit (Qiagen, Valencia, CA, USA) and Qiagen RNeasy Mini kit (Qiagen, Valencia, CA, USA), respectively, and kindly provided to us from Dr. Torres.
+DNA and RNA from the gastric samples were extracted using the Qiagen DNA Mini Kit (Qiagen, Valencia, CA, USA) and Qiagen RNeasy Mini Kit (Qiagen, Valencia, CA, USA), respectively.

-RNA was extracted from pure cultures of both bacterial strains cultured in tissue culture media using the Qiagen RNeasy kit (Qiagen, Valencia, CA, USA).
+RNA was extracted from pure cultures of both bacterial strains cultured in tissue culture media using the Qiagen RNeasy Kit (Qiagen, Valencia, CA, USA).
 The samples were then treated in solution with DNase I from the Qiagen RNeasy kit (Qiagen, Valencia, CA, USA) and underwent a Ribo-Zero reduction (Illumina, San Diego, CA, USA).

 RNA sequencing

 H. pylori RNA from co-culture was captured using a custom designed Agilent SureSelectXT Library Prep Kit (Agilent Technologies, Santa Clara, CA) designed with probes for 1,441 genes in the H. pylori 26695 genome.
 The only genes that did not have a probe were the rpmJ gene and seven hypothetical proteins (HP0024, HP0131, HP0341, HP0511, HP0756, HP0881, HP1097, HP1297).
 H. pylori RNA from pure cultures in tissue culture media was sequenced from libraries constructed from the NEBNext Ultra RNA Library Prep Kit for Ilumina (New England Biolabs, Ipswich, MA, USA).
 RNA was fragmented with the Covaris E210.
-Cell line poly-A selected libraries were constructed using the NEBNext Ultra RNA Library Prep Kit for Ilumina (New England Biolabs, Ipswich, MA) according to manufacturer protocol.
+Cell line poly-A selected libraries were constructed using the NEBNext Ultra RNA Library Prep Kit for Ilumina (New England Biolabs, Ipswich, MA) according to the manufacturer’s protocol.
 RNA was fragmented with the Covaris E210.
-The RNA was purified between enzymatic reactions and the size selection of the library was performed with SPRI-select beads (Beckman Coulter Genomics, Danvers, MA).
+The RNA was purified between enzymatic reactions and the size selection of the library was performed with SPRIselect beads (Beckman Coulter Genomics, Danvers, MA).
 Indexed libraries were pooled and sequenced on a 2x150 bp run using the Illumina HiSeq 4000 sequencer.

 Transcriptomic RNA libraries for gastric tissues samples were polyA-selected and constructed for sequencing with the Illumina TruSeq RNA Library Prep Kit (Illumina, San Diego, CA).
 RNA was fragmented with the Covaris E210.
-The RNA was purified between enzymatic reactions and the size selection of the library was performed with SPRI-select beads (Beckman Coulter Genomics, Danvers, MA).
+The RNA was purified between enzymatic reactions and the size selection of the library was performed with SPRIselect beads (Beckman Coulter Genomics, Danvers, MA).
 All libraries were indexed, pooled, and sequenced on a 2x101 bp run on a Hiseq 2500 sequencer (Illumina, San Diego, CA).